racxxhel/Assignment3/README.md

 │   └── (This folder will be populated by train.py)
 ├── model_comparison.ipynb     # Inference notebook documenting the development process for report.
 └── README.md                  # This README file.
+└── evaluation_examples.ipynb     #Qualitative evaluation notebook used for report.
 ```

 ## Setup and Installation